frankuleiz/alx-low_level_programming/0x0A-argc_argv/README.md

 3.A program that prints all arguments it receives.
 -All arguments should be printed, including the first one -Only print one argument per line, ending with a new line

+4.A program that multiplies two numbers.
+-program that multiplies two numbers.
+-You can assume that the two numbers and result of the multiplication can be stored in an integer -If the program does not receive two arguments, your program should print Error, followed by a new line, and return 1